bstarynk/old-melt-monitor/README.md

   package.

 - [onion HTTP server library](https://github.com/davidmoreno/onion) by
   David Moreno.
-You want a recent version (may 2014 github snapshot), and it may be sadly not packaged by Debian.
+You want a recent version (late may 2014 github snapshot), and it may be sadly not packaged by Debian.

 - [JQuery2](http://http://jquery.com/) which might be bundled in the monitor